nxskok/pasias/docs/11-tidying-and-selecting-data.md

 These confirm that A is worst, and there is nothing much to choose between B and C.
-You should *not* recommend drug C over drug B on this evidence, just because its (sample) mean is higher than B's.
+You should *not* recommend drug B over drug C on this evidence, just because its (sample) mean is higher.
 The point about significant differences is that they are supposed to stand up to replication: in another experiment, or in real-life experiences with these drugs, the mean pain relief score for drug A is expected to be worst, but between